mnielsen/finding_scenius/finding_scenius.md

 collection of cities, I frankly think that's far too modest a criterion.
 So we can confidently reject the genius hypothesis.

+## Scenius and the adjacent possible

+The author [Stephen Johnson](XXX) has developed the idea of the _adjacent possible_ [*] in his book [XXX](XXX).
+The adjacent possible is XXX (quote from WSJ?)

+Consider, for example, Einstein's Special Theory of Relativity.
+If you don't know anything about the history it sounds like a miraculous
+breakthrough: Einstein shows up and tells us that time, space, mass and energy all need to be radically rethought!
+It appears as a miracle.
+But if you look in detail at the history, Einstein's work is really a much smaller next step from the work of many of his contemporaties and immediate predecessors, people such as XXX.
+He was building directly on their ideas and thinking, just as they built on their predecssors.
+This is not to undervalue Einstein's work.
+But his work would not have been possible without that

+It's tempting to think the adjacent possible is just about low-hanging fruit.
+But it's not.
+As an example, quantum teleportation was discovered in 1993.
+Technically, it's a simple enough protocol that it could have been discovered in the 1920s.
+By the 1930s physicists were routinely doing quantum mechanical calculations that were far more complex.
+But they weren't asking the kind of questions that would lead to the discovery of quantum teleportation.
+And those questions couldn't arise until a new narrative arose in the 1970s and 1980s connecting physics and information.
+It was that narrative --- not any technical breakthrough --- which dramatically expanded the adjacent possible, stimulating many new questions and research directions.

+There seems to me to be a close connection between scenius and the adjacent possible.
+Sometimes we get platform innovations: keystone tools or ideas that greatly expand the adjacent possible.
+The introduction of the http protocol and the web browser circa XXX was an example.
+It was a simple piece of technology.
+But it dramatically expanded the adjacent possible, opening up a rich frontier, and creating the conditions for scenius to emerge.

+And so I think one thing that really distinguishes scenius is that the adjacent possible has tremendously opened up.
+A way of identifying scenius is to ask "Is the adjacent possible tremendously exciting?"
+My guess is that this is really the signal.
+YOu go into a field

+**How most of us search for new projects:** When looking for new projects it's tempting to look only at the adjacent possible within domains we've already mastred.
+That's not always a bad idea.
+But it does mean that we stay largely in the same scene.
+Another strategy is to take a step back and to get more of the big picture.

+[*] The term is originally due to the XXX XXX XXX, who applied it in a XXX.

 ## Appendix: Is the internet still a rich frontier?

 Over the past decade I've heard many people say that the internet is